alwayswong/100daysofcode/log.md

 # Log
-## **Day 46:** April 1, 2021
+## **Day 46:** April 2, 2021
-Today's Progress: Drilling on OOP to use for more complex projects
+Today's Progress: Finished the quiz game

-Thoughts: Still working through OOP
+Thoughts: This wasnt hard but just fairly boring of a project which is why it took so long

 Link: [Classes](projects/Classes)